Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Experiment 2: Prompt Suggestions

 \section{Experiment 2: Prompt Suggestions}

 We recruited 30 new participants using the same inclusion and exclusion criteria as before.
 No participants had to be filtered out (Table \ref{tab:exp2Demo}).
+Participants on Prolific are known for producing high-quality data \cite{CrowdsourcedDataQuality}, which could explain why no data had to be dropped.
 All self-reported English reading and writing proficiency (all $\geq$ 4 on a 7-point scale).
 The task and procedure were both identical to that of Experiment 1.
-The apparatus was mostly the same, however, each technique was further enhanced to display suggestions (Figure \ref{fig:teaser}c).
+The apparatus was mostly the same; however, each technique was further enhanced to display suggestions (Figure \ref{fig:teaser}c).
 These suggestions were integrated into the same interaction techniques and baseline as before.
 For all conditions, the prompt submission button was disabled until at least one suggestion was shown.
-The design was mostly identical to that of Experiment 1, however, we also considered \m{Number of Suggestions}, the number of suggestions each participant saw for a single \f{condition}.
+The design was mostly identical to that of Experiment 1; however, we also considered \m{Number of Suggestions}, the number of suggestions each participant saw for a single \f{condition}.